system76/docs/content/software-triage.md

 sudo apt install mainline
 ```

-​
 After running these three commands to install the mainline app, open the application.

 >**NOTE:** Mainline is only compatible with Ubuntu, Pop or other debian based distributions at this time.

 - On Ubuntu, or on Pop!\_OS versions (20.04 and earlier) click **Activities** in the top left, then type "Mainline" in the search field and open the "Ubuntu Mainline Kernel Installer" application.

-- ​If on Pop!\_OS 21.04 with the new COSMIC Desktop, click **Applications** in the top left, then type "Ubuntu Mainline" and the app should come up as a selectable option.
+- If on Pop!\_OS 21.04 with the new COSMIC Desktop, click **Applications** in the top left, then type "Ubuntu Mainline" and the app should come up as a selectable option.
-​

 On first launch, the application may take a few moments to refresh its databases.

 1. Once the application is open, select the desired version number, and then click the Install button.
 You may be prompted to enter your admin password.
-​

 2. Once the application alert confirms the kernel version has been installed, press the "Close" button.

 3. Close the application.